 What they do is to make it look alive for a few days or even months, placed in a temporary coffin.
 As soon as they are able to afford a final resting place, they will let the dead stand up and guide the corpse by letting it walk.
 They must have a great embalming method to do this.

 Baby Tossing in India

 No, this is not the usual tossing of the baby as if you are playing with them.
 It is literally tossing the baby from a temple, 15 meters high!
 In Maharashtra, India, this is believed to be a way to provide children with good luck and wisdom as they grow old.
-Though there are already regulations from the government due to the risk being posed on the baby, it is still practiced until now.
+Though there are already regulations from the government due to the risk being posed to the baby, it is still practiced now.

 Eskimos Leave Old People to Die in the Cold